Published on June 7, 2021 Updated on February 19, 2022

 |Attachment Style||In Childhood||In Adulthood|

-Caregivers often exhibit contrasting and unpredictable behavior
+Fearful avoidant attachment develops in children when caregivers often exhibit contrasting and unpredictable behavior

 The caregivers might show contrasting behavior towards how they parent their child.
 For example, they might be highly loving at times, but on other occasions, they might not even meet the child’s basic needs.
 As a result, this creates a sense of fear within a child for their own safety.